MiL.k Price Tops $0.34 on Major Exchanges (MLK)

-MiL.k (MLK) traded 1.2% higher against the US dollar during the 24-hour period ending at 10:00 AM ET on June 22nd.
-One MiL.k token can now be bought for approximately $0.34 or 0.00001145 BTC on major exchanges.
-MiL.k has a total market capitalization of $99.81 million and approximately $23.93 million worth of MiL.k was traded on exchanges in the last 24 hours.
-Over the last seven days, MiL.k has traded up 10.9% against the US dollar.
+MiL.k (MLK) traded down 2.8% against the dollar during the one day period ending at 22:00 PM Eastern on June 25th.
+One MiL.k token can now be bought for about $0.34 or 0.00001124 BTC on popular exchanges.
+MiL.k has a market capitalization of $98.90 million and $12.71 million worth of MiL.k was traded on exchanges in the last day.
+During the last seven days, MiL.k has traded up 3.8% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.